Why You Must Visit Buffalo, New York

 Graycliff in Nearby Derby

-Frank Lloyd Wright didn’t build just one magnificent home for the Martins in the area, he built two.
+Frank Lloyd Wright didn’t build just one magnificent home for the Martins in the area.
+He built two.
 Between 1926 and 1931, he built Graycliff as a summer home for the family.
 It sits on the bluffs overlooking Lake Erie in Derby, about 20 miles south of the city.

 Graycliff near Buffalo